-The Fund Manager may, from time to time, review and modify the Scheme's investment strategy if such changes are considered to be in the best interests of the unitholders and if market conditions warrant it.
-No assurance can be given that the fund manager will be able to identify or execute such strategies.
+The AMC may, from time to time, review and modify the Scheme's investment strategy if such changes are considered to be in the best interests of the unit holders and if market conditions warrant it.
+Investments in securities and instruments not specifically mentioned earlier may also be made, provided they are permitted by SEBI/RBI and approved by the Trustee.
+However, such investments shall be made keeping in view the Fundamental Attributes of the Scheme.